Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-This Hydroflask gear review takes a look at the 16 ounce wide mouth insulated metal bottle for carrying hot beverages on a hike.
+This Hydroflask gear review takes a look at a 16 ounce wide mouth insulated metal bottle for carrying hot beverages on a hike.

 How did it perform?